Road signs in the United Kingdom: Warning signs

 The importance of a warning sign is emphasised by the red border around its edge and the triangular shape.
 Some warning signs do not have a red border like sharp deviation.
 The priority of traffic through the junction is indicated by the broader line.
-Examples below exclude low bridges, railway and tramway level crossings, bus and pedal cycle facilities and road works.
+Signs shown below exclude low bridges, railway and tramway level crossings, bus and pedal cycle facilities and road works.